John Cromar: Jock of the Islands

 In 1935, Cromar's book Jock of the Islands, published by Faber & Faber and edited by Stanley Knibbs, was released.
 The book was noted as one of the few first-hand accounts of experiences in Melanesia during the time period it covered.
 It was originally released for the price of eight shillings and sixpence.
 Cromar claimed in Jock of the Islands that, while aboard the Forest King, he had been told a story of the murder of John Gibson Paton and his wife, who in actuality died peacefully.
 Cromar also claimed to have seen an islander with an eight-inch tail.

 Jock of the Islands was well received by critics.
 The Melbourne-based newspaper The Australasian gave a positive review of the book, describing it as "a tale of romance and strange adventure", and "though dark with tragedy...an entertaining book", while also praising its illustrations, and noting Cromar's frankness when discussing sexual liaisons between sailors and local women.
 H.M.
 Hall, whose comments were published in The Worker, described it as "interesting", declaring that it would "be of interest to old-school Laborites".
 In their review of the book, The Sun declared that Cromar "tells picturesquely the story, as he saw it, of an almost forgotten phase of our industrial story", and declared that "There is not much literary grace in the writing, but it is a lively narrative, and well worth reading."
 As a work, Jock of the Islands is not focused on the routine business of recruiting, instead being focused more on stories of the dangerous and romantic encounters Cromar claims to have experienced during his career.
 This has made it somewhat frustrating for historians to study and analyse the book.

 Death

-Cromar passed away shortly prior to 4 December 1942 in Brisbane, of unspecified causes at the age of 82.
+Cromar died shortly prior to 4 December 1942 in Brisbane, of unspecified causes at the age of 82.
 He remained unmarried throughout his life.